ASTEROID ASTROLOGY

 Read Work at Full Depth

-Compute Vesta, Pallas, Ceres, and nine other named asteroids in a single chart.
-Augurine's master calculator returns each placement's sign and house, giving you the vocational field under the rhythmic work-engine reading this guide offers.
+Compute Vesta, Pallas, Ceres, and eleven other named asteroid bodies in a single chart.
+Augurine's master calculator returns each placement's sign and house, giving you work-context prompts around this reference-only guide.